 Restaurant Story received its first Michelin star within six months of opening back in 2013.
 The Tom Seller’s venture achieved its second star in 2021.
 Upon arrival, guests are not presented with a menu, rather are built a meal around their preferences.
 Visits become a mixture of signature Story classics – the edible, beef-dripping candle being the most talked-about – and seasonally inspired inventions.
-Lunchtime diners can look forward to a seven-course tasting menu (£120), while evening guests get to indulge in 10 courses (£170).
+Diners can look forward to 10 courses that will set you back £185.

-Founded in 2006 by chef-patron Adam Byatt, also of Thyme and Bistro Union and Chef Director of Food and Bevergae at Brown's Hotel, Trinity's mission statement reads like a checklist of all the elements likely to land you in Michelin's good books: seasonal, inspirational, delicious.
-The restaurant offers two menus at lunch and dinner, a 'Classics' tasting menu featuring some of Byatt's greatest hits – incuding raviolo of English shellfish and crispy pigs trotter with sauce Gribiche – and a frequently changing four-course menu with a contemporary offering featuring rabbit lasagna, monkfish ceviche and slow cooked English duck.
+Founded in 2006 by chef-patron Adam Byatt, also of Thyme and Bistro Union and Chef Director of Food and Beverage at Brown's Hotel, Trinity's mission statement reads like a checklist of all the elements likely to land you in Michelin's good books: seasonal, inspirational, delicious.
+The restaurant offers just one menu at lunch and dinner: a frequently changing four-course menu with a contemporary offering featuring gnocchi Parisienne, roasted pigeon with anjou and rhubarb couffle.

 Chez Bruce, Wandsworth*